High order discretization schemes for stochastic volatility models: An efficient scheme for path dependent options pricing

 Hence, $\overline{I}^j_{2} \leq \frac{C}{N^{4p}}$.
 To conclude the proof of the theorem, it remains to show a similar result for $\widetilde{I}^j_{2}$ : The second inequality is due to the fact that $\psi$ is Lipschitz continuous (thanks to assumption ($\mathcal{H}$\ref{fbounded})) for the first term and to the independence of $\left(\sigma \psi'(Y_{t_j})-\sigma \psi'(\widetilde{Y}^N_{t_j})\right)$ and $\int_{t_j}^{t_{j+1}} (W_s-W_{t_j})ds$ for the second term. \end{proofOFT}

-\begin{remark} Our scheme exhibits the same convergence properties as the Cruzeiro \textit{et al.} \citeyear{CruzeiroMalliavinThalmaier} scheme.
-Apart from the fact that it involves less terms, it presents the advantage of improving the multilevel Monte Carlo convergence.
-This method, which is a generalization of the statistical Romberg extrapolation method of Kebaier \citeyear{Kebaier}, was introduced by Giles \citeyear{Giles1,Giles2}.
+\begin{remark} Our scheme exhibits the same convergence properties as the Cruzeiro \textit{et al.} \cite{CruzeiroMalliavinThalmaier} scheme.
+In addition to the fact that it involves fewer terms, it presents the advantage of improving the multilevel Monte Carlo convergence.
+This method, which is a generalization of the statistical Romberg extrapolation method of Kebaier \cite{Kebaier}, was introduced by Giles \cite{Giles1,Giles2}.

 Indeed, consider the discretization scheme with time step $\delta_{2N}=\frac{T}{2N}$ :